jamesheald/COIN/README.md

 ```
 [P,S] = obj.plot_COIN(S,w);
 ```
 This will generate a state | context plot and a predicted probabilities plot.
-The structure P contains the data that is plotted (view the generate_figures method in COIN.m to see how the data in P is plotted).

-The plots may take some time to generate, as they require contexts to be relabelled on each trial.
+The structure P contains the data being plotted (view the generate_figures method in COIN.m to see how the data in P is plotted).
+The plots may take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
 Once contexts have been relabelled, the results are averaged across particles and runs.
 In general, the more runs there are, the cleaner the results will be.
 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.
 We can repeat the simulation multiple times (each based on a different sequence of observation noise) using the property *R*.
 For example, to run 2 simulations, call
 The output of each and each simulation, or run, is assigned a weight (*w*).
 In the absence of behavioural adaptation data, all runs are assigned equal weight.
 If we pass adaptation data via the adaptation property
 The more simulations we perform (the greater R is), the greater the computational complexity.
 If you have access to a computer cluster, you can perform each simulation in parallel, which will speed things up.
 To do this, specify the maximum number of CPU cores you have access to via the property *maxCores*.